GabeScott/standard-works-vault/General Conference/1972 October - The Saints Securely Dwell.md

 After yesterday morning and this morning with President Lee, I think you can imagine the experience that is ours when we, as the Brethren, go to the temple, there to take sweet counsel together with him.

 It was in such a meeting a short time ago that there came to me the inspiration for the subject that I speak upon today.
 We sang as the opening hymn in that meeting “How Gentle God’s Commands.”
-Later, in a prayer, President Lee included this phrase from the hymn: “Beneath his watchful eye, His saints securely dwell.”
-(Hymns, no. 67.)
+Later, in a prayer, President Lee included this phrase from the hymn: “Beneath his watchful eye, His saints securely dwell.” (*Hymns,* no. 67.)
 He then reverently gave thanks to the Almighty for the security and protection of his saints, and in that prayer he invited a continuation of that watch-care over them.

 I was deeply touched with gratitude that in a world characterized by unrest, even by violence, there is a people who care for one another.

-Paul told the saints at Ephesus: “Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God.”
-(Eph.
-2:19.)
+Paul told the saints at Ephesus: “Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God.” ([[Ephesians 2.19|Eph.
+2:19]].)

 To be a fellow citizen with the saints has great meaning.
 All can receive that citizenship through the ordinance of baptism, if they will—if they will repent and prepare themselves.
 Then, as members of The Church of Jesus Christ of Latter-day Saints, they never need be alone.